Tackling a “dirty dozen” list of health and lifestyle factors can go a long way in lowering the risk of dementia, say London experts.

 "If half of the dementia cases in Canada are linked to modifiable lifestyle risk factors, this suggests that, today, prevention may be the most effective form of treatment," says Dr. Manuel Montero-Odasso, co-author of the paper and Director of the Brain & Gait Lab at St. Joseph’s Parkwood Institute.

 “Dementia doesn’t have to be your destiny, even if that’s part of your genetic story.
-Our results from the SYNERGIC Trial shows almost everyone can change their risk factors and improve their cognitive resilience,” says Montero-Odasso, who was recently awarded $2.4 million from the Canadian Institutes of Health Research grant to train professionals in risk reduction and care for people living with cognitive impairment.
+Our results from the SYNERGIC Trial shows almost everyone can change their risk factors and improve their cognitive resilience,” says Montero-Odasso, who was recently awarded a $2.4-million Canadian Institutes of Health Research grant to train professionals in risk reduction and care for people living with cognitive impairment.

 Montero-Odasso’s advice: “Go out for a walk and keep moving.
 Get a hearing assessment.
 Keep your blood pressure in check.
 It’s low-cost and easy to implement.
 It’s good for your body health, even beyond improving your brain health and reducing your dementia risk.”